• Skip to primary navigation

 Equipment Needed

-You probably have most of the kitchen items you need to make these ground turkey dog treats.
-You can use any regular silicone candy mold, but a dog bone mold gives these treats a fun look.
+You likely have most of the kitchen items you need for making the treats.
+You can use any silicone candy molds, but dog treat silicone molds make them super cute.

 How to Make Turkey Dog Treats